snehal150/snehal_code/README.md

 # snehal_code
 this is my first repo
+author - snehal kulkarni